koel/docs/src/README.md

 ![Themes screenshot](./assets/img/themes.png)

 Koel supports multiple themes.
-You can preview and choose one from from the Profile & Preferences screen.
+You can preview and choose one from the Profile & Preferences screen.
 Note that themes are not persisted across devices, as they make use of the browser's local storage.

 ### Upload Artist and Album Images